CoderChirag/DevOps-Learning/readme.md

         unix is easy to learn.unix is a multiuser os.Learn unix .unix is a powerful.
         ```

     7.  **Duplicating the replaced line with /p flag :** The /p print flag prints the replaced line twice on the terminal.
-If a line does not have the search pattern and is not replaced, then the /p prints that line only once.
+If a line does not have the search pattern and is not replaced, then the /p prints that line only once.<br>`$ sed 's/unix/linux/p' inputfile.txt`<br>**Output:**
-        `$ sed 's/unix/linux/p' inputfile.txt`
-        **Output:**
         ```
         linux is great os. unix is opensource. unix is free os. linux is great os. unix is opensource. unix is free os.